List of Regular Show characters: Bert Coleman

-Bert Coleman (voiced by Troy Baker) is the main antogonist in "Expert or Liar".
+Bert Coleman (voiced by Troy Baker) is the main antagonist in "Expert or Liar".
 After humiliating Rigby on the penultimate episode of a season of his show, Rigby seeks out revenge.
 After tricking Bert into letting him back onto the show (even though "repeat guests" are forbidden), Bert brings Rigby to a video game-esque dimension, and asks Rigby questions.
 After revealing himself as a video game expert, Rigby punches Bert off of a platform, making him fall to his death and being devoured by a pixelated version of Garrett Bobby Ferguson before exploding.

 Angus

 Angus (voiced by Robin Atkin Downes and Roger Craig Smith) is the main antagonist in "Mordecai and Rigby Down Under".

 He is first seen at Outback Joey's, drinking a Koala Cola and ranting about the Australian Prime Minister's return, while Mordecai and Rigby are trying to find a way to get back to USA after being accidentally shipped to Australia while sleeping in the box.
-When he hears the new about the Prime Minister returning to Australia after a surgery on his stomach, Angus made a vow to punch the Prime Minister before going to toilet.
+When he hears the news about the Prime Minister returning to Australia after a surgery on his stomach, Angus made a vow to punch the Prime Minister before going to toilet.
 The following day, he arrives at the airport, around the same time when Mordecai and Rigby accidentally released the kangaroos into attacking the Prime Minister and his bodyguards.
 Angus charges towards the Prime Minister while his bodyguards were occupied by the kangaroos, and aims his punch towards the Prime Minister's stomach However, Mordecai was able to thwart this attempt by stealking a nearby rugby team's football and pitching it towards Angus.
 The ball hits the back of Angus's head causing him to barely miss the Prime Minister's stomach and punch himself instead, knocking him unconscious.
 He then falls down the stairs where he is noticed by the news reporters who recognize that he was a former candidate for the position of Prime Minister of Australia and laugh at him for still being mad that he lost the election.